pepstock-org/Charba/readme.md

    * change `setHoverStyle` and `removeHoverStyle` methods of `Controller` interface now additionally take the `datasetIndex` and `index` as arguments.
    * change the chart events constructor using `ChartEventContext` which contains the chart and the native event.
    * remove `generateLegend` method from `Defaults` class and from `IsChart` class because the prototype is not available anymore.
-   * remove `LegendCallback` interface and its usage into `ConfigurationOptions` class because the prototype is not available anymore.
+   * remove `LegendCallback` interface and its usage from `ConfigurationOptions` class because the prototype is not available anymore.
    * remove `easing` properties from `DatasetPluginItem` and `TooltipPluginItem` classes because it is not provided anymore.
    * remove `HORIZONTAL_BAR` item of `ChartType` enumeration because the horizontal bar is not a chart type anymore.
    * remove `updateScale` method from `Defaults` because is not available anymore.
 Use `getScale(AxisType type)` instead.